Midlothian Sure Start is a dynamic, award winning voluntary Organisation.

 or email on firstname.lastname@example.org

-Early Years Practitioner or an Early Years Support Worker on a 21 hours per week
+Early Years Practitioner or an Early Years Support Worker, 35 hours per week on a

-- To provide play opportunities that are appropriate to the development needs of children.
+To provide play opportunities that is appropriate to the development needs of children.

-- To provide a safe, loving and stimulating environment for children (predominantly
+To provide a safe, nurturing and stimulating environment for children (Predominantly

 and story telling